Featured

 Yep, I did it.

-The guide I wrote to help others start their private practice (and to keep track of pages and pages of information for myself) is now right there on Amazon as an e-book!
+The guide I wrote to help others start their private practice (and to keep track of pages and pages of information for myself) is on Amazon!
 Just call me Bonnie McKeegan, Indie Author!
 Woohoo!

 The 14 Concrete (but not so hard!)
 Steps to Private Practice: Plus, Six More Steps to Consider – A Guide for Licensed Clinical Social Workers and Licensed Marriage Family Therapists.

-This is the stuff they didn’t teach us in grad school about private practice!
+This is stuff they didn’t teach us in grad school about private practice!

 Amazon ebooks for Kindle Can be Read Everywhere